 How can I recognize anxious thoughts?

-Anxiety also affects how we think and typically these thoughts involve a fear of something bad happening.
+Anxiety also affects how we think.
+Often these thoughts involve a fear of something bad happening.

 The first step to learning how to manage negative emotions is to first identify when negative thoughts are happening.
 The next step is to start replacing the negative emotions with thoughts that are more realistic.
-Our thoughts can have a big impact on the way we feel, changing our unhelpful thoughts to realistic or helpful ones is a key to feeling better.
+Our thoughts can have a big impact on how we feel.
+Changing our unhelpful thoughts to be more balanced is a key to feeling better.
 “Realistic thinking” means looking at yourself, others, and the world in a balanced and fair way, without being overly negative or positive.

 What are anxious behaviours?

 Anxiety feels very uncomfortable.
-We also think we are in danger.
-Because of these strong experiences, we tend to avoid situations and people that result in those feelings.
+We might think we are in danger.
+Because of these strong feelings, we tend to avoid situations and people that result in those feelings.
 Needless to say, this can really lead to negative impact on our lives.

-It is essential to identify situations that you avoid in order to avoid stress and anxiety.
+It is important to identify situations that you avoid in order to avoid stress and anxiety.
 To do this, answer the following:

 - If you wake up tomorrow morning and all your anxiety had magically disappeared, what would you do?